the Night Away! 1/2-Marathon, 10K Trail Runs 7th Annual

 In the interest of your safety, there will be a cut-off time for the Half Marathon.
+The Half marathon

-Dropping-down to another Distance or dropping-out of the race: You can change your distance before the race until One Week Prior to the Race, by emailing Bad Ben.
+Distance or dropping-out of the race: You can change your distance before the race until One Week Prior to the Race, by emailing Bad Ben.
 And during

 for you.
 Carrying a Hydration Device is Advised:

 There will be plenty of aid along the course,

 but it is advisable (for your own safety) that you carry a water bottle or hydration system with you.
 Race

 distance on the trail can take much longer than on pavement...don't run out of water!

 Trail Markings: The course is marked with yellow signs that

 will tell you "right turn," "left turn," "straight ahead," and "wrong way."
 We will

-mark the course with ground flags and or ribbons at important intersections or turns.
+mark the course with reflective ground flags and or ribbons at important intersections or turns.
 Care must be taken when crossing

 Dogs as Pacers: We are a dog-friendly bunch, within reason.
 You can run with your (well-mannered)

 dog, but it must be on a leash, and you must not let it get entangled with another runner.
 Register your dog for any race

-(online, for $10).
+(on race night, for $10).
 It will be issued a bib number that needs to be attached (with your name and cell # written on it

 with a sharpie).
 Your dog will be included in the official results, and receive a finisher's medal, if appropriate for

 that distance/race.
 We won't allow any cruelty to animals, so you must attest to your dog's "trail conditioning."

 If it appears that your dog is heat-stressed or otherwise physically stressed or injured, we will ask YOU AND YOUR DOG to

 pull out of the race and seek out immediate veterinary help.
 Please provide water and food for your dog.
 You can refill your

 the start/finish area.

 Perry Trails "Friends of the Trail" Fund.So the actual trail that you will be running on, will receive the funds from the race!